 This Medical Spanish lesson focuses on Active Listening, Empathizing & Summarizing Patient Complaints in Spanish.
 You’re going to learn useful phrases and vocabulary for showing understanding and managing difficult news with your Spanish-only patients.

-Here is the Active Listening in Spanish lesson I taught to the Facebook group:
+Here is the Active Listening in Spanish lesson I taught this week:

 Subscribe to our YouTube Channel to see all of our lessons and get the latest videos right away!